UltraMessaging/um_perf/README.md

 actual_sends=50000000, duration_ns=60716897922, result_rate=823493.981267, global_max_tight_sends=49100739, max_flight_size=90382
 ````

-Be aware that the 1420 bytes of user data is combined with overhead
+Be aware that the 1420 bytes of user data are combined with overhead
-bytes from UM, from UDP, and from IP to produce a 1494-byte IP datagram.
+bytes from UM, UDP, and IP to produce a 1494-byte IP datagram.
 This datagram is encapsulated in an ethernet frame that adds 30 more bytes.
 And the Ethernet standard requires an interpacket gap equal to 12 bytes.
 So each frame represents 8*(1494+30+12) = 12,288 bit times.
 The publisher sent 50,000,000 of those 12,288-bit frames in 60,716,897,922 ns.
 That works out to a line rate of 10.11 gigabits per second.
-But the actual network should only run at 10 gigabits per second.
+But the network should only run at 10 gigabits per second.
 How is it possible that our test ran faster than 10G?

 If we assume that Solarflare eliminates the interpacket gap,
 we get 10.04 gigabits per second.
-This leads us to suspect that Solarflare is not abiding by the 12 byte time
+This leads us to suspect that Solarflare is not abiding by the 12-byte time
 interpacket gap.
 According to Wikipedia:
 ````